vgurianov/srt/README.md

 cd HOME
 python experiment1.py

-or in IDLE
+or in IDLE.

-Also you may install MMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html)
+Also you may install MMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html).